Timothy C. Hain, M.D. Chicago IL. Page last modified: November 24, 2018

 Droperidol (not often used because of "black box" warning).
 This drug, like haloperidol is very effective for acute migraine, but it can rarely cause cardiac adverse effects.
 (Thomas et al, 2015)

 Olanzapine (Zyprexa) use has been reported in a study of 50 patients with chronic migraine.
 Silberstein et al (2002) reported a strong effect on headache severity, going from 8.7 to 2.2.
 5-10 mg doses at night are used at bedtime.
+This is certainly a strong effect.

 Quetiapine (Seroquel) is an atypical antipsychotic, mainly used for bipolar affective disorder.